Lab-Kalibrasi/telollama-multi-model/README.md

 ## Recent Enhancements

-1. **Enhanced Context Memory:**
+1. **Enhanced Conversation Context Tracking:**
-   - Improved tracking of conversation topics, mentioned characters, and important points
+   - Implemented a `ConversationContext` class for improved tracking of conversation topics, entities, and sentiment
-   - Maintains a history of emotional transitions for more coherent personality shifts
+   - Maintains a history of user preferences and conversation themes

-2. **Dynamic Personality Shifts:**
+2. **Improved Conversation Summarization:**
+   - Enhanced `summarizeConversation` function to create more detailed summaries
+   - Includes recent topics, key phrases, and overall sentiment analysis

+3. **Dynamic Prompt Generation:**
+   - Incorporates conversation context, recent emotions, key points, and suggested topics into AI prompts
+   - Results in more contextually appropriate and engaging responses

+4. **Post-Processing of Responses:**
+   - Ensures responses maintain the tsundere character
+   - Adds follow-up questions to encourage continued conversation

+5. **Adaptive Personality Management:**
-   - Subtle changes in Asuka's personality based on conversation length and user interactions
+   - Implements subtle changes in Asuka's personality based on conversation length and user interactions
    - Gradual adjustments to tsundere level for more natural character development

-3. **Conversation Hooks:**
-   - Special responses triggered by specific topics or phrases
-   - Enhances character consistency and adds depth to interactions

-4. **Adaptive Response Length:**
-   - Dynamically adjusts response length based on user input
-   - Ensures more balanced and natural conversation flow

-5. **Emotion Transition System:**
-   - Implements gradual transitions between emotional states
-   - Prevents abrupt mood changes for a more realistic personality

-6. **Topic Chaining:**
-   - Intelligent system for suggesting related topics
-   - Enables more natural topic transitions and extended conversations

-7. **Dynamic Prompt Generation:**
-   - Incorporates recent emotional changes, key points, and suggested topics into AI prompts
-   - Results in more contextually appropriate and engaging responses

-8. **Interruption Mechanism:**
-   - Occasionally interrupts the conversation flow with character-appropriate interjections
-   - Adds spontaneity and realism to Asuka's behavior

-9. **Multi-API Key Support:**
-   - Rotates through multiple API keys for OpenRouter models
-   - Enhances reliability and manages rate limits more effectively

-10. **Fallback Model Hierarchy:**
-    - Implements a prioritized fallback system (OpenRouter -> Google AI -> Local Ollama)
-    - Ensures continuous operation even if primary models are unavailable

-11. **Improved Error Handling:**
-    - Enhanced logging for better debugging and error tracking
+6. **Enhanced Error Handling and Retry Mechanism:**
-    - Implemented retry mechanism for API calls to handle temporary failures
+   - Implemented a retry function for API calls to handle temporary failures

-12. **Ollama Integration:**
-    - Added support for local Ollama models as an additional fallback option
-    - Improved health checks for Ollama to ensure reliable operation
+   - Improved logging for better debugging and error tracking

-13. **Dynamic Conversation Memory:**
-    - Updated context memory to include recent topics, characters, and important points
-    - Utilizes this information to generate more coherent and context-aware responses

-14. **Enhanced Personality Traits:**
+7. **Improved Topic and Entity Extraction:**
+   - Basic implementation of topic and entity extraction from messages
+   - Lays groundwork for more sophisticated NLP techniques in future updates

+8. **Sentiment Analysis Integration:**
+   - Basic sentiment analysis to gauge the emotional tone of messages
+   - Influences the bot's emotional responses and conversation flow

+9. **Conversation Hooks and Interruptions:**
-    - Expanded the list of personality traits for more varied character expression
+   - Expanded system of conversation hooks for character-specific responses
-    - Improved integration of personality traits into response generation

-15. **Topic-Specific Responses:**
+   - Implemented an interruption mechanism for more dynamic conversations

+10. **Decay Mechanism for User Preferences:**
-    - Implemented a system to store and retrieve topic-specific responses
+    - Implemented a system to gradually decay old information in user preferences
-    - Enhances the bot's ability to maintain consistent knowledge about various subjects
+    - Ensures the conversation remains relevant to recent interactions

 ## How to Start